edkreuk/DataIntegration/Azure-Synapse-Analytics/Templates/Scale-Azure-SQL-Database-Dynamically-Metadata/Scale-Azure-SQL-Databsasel-Dynamically-Metadata.md

-# Scale Dedicated SQL Pool Dynamically
+# Scale SQL Database Dynamically with Metadata

 Use this template to scale up and down an Azure SQL Database in Azure Synapse Analytics or in Azure Data Factory.